EyasuTeshome/shifttracker/orientation/daily-presence-in-remote-environments-v2.md

 *These are all optional, but if you're interested in exploring this topic further here are some resources that can help you.*

-- [Attendance Policy at Microverse](https://microverse.zendesk.com/hc/en-us/articles/9363977429395-Attendance-Policy) (this link points to the Zendesk article that needs to be updated)
 - [Teammate checkins during program time sessions](https://www.notion.so/microverse/teammate-checkins-during-program-time-sessions.md)
 - [World time buddy](https://www.worldtimebuddy.com/)